johnmberger/contacts-list/readme.md

 # Contacts List

-This full-stack app pulls a contact list from a SQL database and serves it up as a table in the browser.
+This little app grabs data from an object and renders the object dynamically within the browser.